 Should I open a Junior Isa for my child?

-Like adults, children have their own tax-free allowances.
+Like adults, children have their own tax-free income and allowances.

 Realistically, most children will never exceed this, so it makes sense to prioritise the best rates, and these may well be found in non-Isa accounts.